-f.
+where–

+l is the number of disclosure years in the regulatory period;

+r is the 67th percentile for the post-tax mid-point estimate of WACC applying to the price-quality path for the regulatory period;

+y is the number of disclosure years preceding the disclosure year in question in the regulatory period; and

+m is-

+for a GTB with a disclosure year ending on 30 September or 31 December, the value 1; or

+for a GTB with a disclosure year ending on 31 March or 30 June, the value 2;

+a catastrophic event allowance, as specified in a DPP determination or CPP determination;

+a compressor fuel gas cost incurred with respect to the Mokau compressor on the Maui pipeline; or

+a revenue wash-up draw down amount drawn down to forecast allowable revenue from the wash-up account, as specified in subclause (10)(g).

-For the purpose of subclause (1)(c), the requirement is that in respect of each cost or credit, the Commission's approval of its amount has been obtained in accordance with any process relating to the recovery of that cost or credit specified in a DPP determination.
+For the purpose of subclause (1)(b), the requirement is that in respect of each cost or credit, the Commission's approval of its amount has been obtained in accordance with any process relating to the recovery of that cost or credit specified in a DPP determination.

-For the purposes of subclauses (1)(d) and (1)(e), the proviso is that the CPP proposal is not discontinued by the Commission under s 53S of the Act.
+For the purposes of subclauses (1)(c) and (1)(d), the proviso is that the CPP proposal is not discontinued by the Commission under s 53S of the Act.